 She’s a past president of the New Hampshire Press Association, has served twice as a Pulitzer juror and is the New England regional captain for the Journalism and Women Symposium.
-She loves telling great stories about pretty much anything, but her favorite topics are gender, politics, and technology.
 She holds a bachelors degree in English from UNH and a master’s degree in journalism from Northeastern.
-Her graduate thesis – Where the Women Are: Measuring Female Leadership in the New Journalism Ecology – is the foundation for her ongoing work to ensure that the future of journalism is crafted by diverse practitioners who understand the importance of finding and telling inclusive stories.
+Her graduate thesis – Where the Women Are: Measuring Female Leadership in the New Journalism Ecology – is the foundation for her ongoing efforts to ensure that the future of journalism is crafted by diverse practitioners who understand the importance of finding and telling inclusive stories.

 - Her Truth: Analyzing the Editorials of Nackey Scripps Loeb.
 Conference Paper, Joint Journalism and Communication History Conference, New York University, March 2018.

 - Mobile Site Experience and Local News: Missed Innovation Opportunities? (co-author) Conference Paper, Association for Education in Journalism and Mass Communication, Media Management, Economics and Entrepreneurship Division, University of Oklahoma, March 2018.